DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 	2. Data Mesh has a concrete set of principles (most importantly a set of ideas).
 Physcializing those ideas to practice by building out mesh is a JOURNEY.

-	3. There may not be an obvious THRESHOLD to measure the Data Mesh industrialization. i.e., it's a continuum of care.
+	3. There may not be an obvious THRESHOLD to measure the Data Mesh industrialization. i.e., it's a Continuum of Care (CoC).

+	4. While Data Mesh allows much more room to flex and scale, as every other paradigm, shouldn’t be considered as a perfect-fit solution for every single scenario.
+As with all decentralised data architectures, there are a few common challenges.
+Please refer below to the sub-topic [The Challenges of Data Mesh] for further insight.

 <br>